dmartino74/linux-git-cheatsheet/readme.md

 /  du -sh [dir]       / Displays the size of a directory                / /  history            / Lists previously executed commands              / /  clear              / Clears the terminal screen                      /
+/  find [dir] -name [file] / Searches for a file by name within a directory /

 ## 🌱 Git Commands